itf/led-curtain-2/README.md

 [x] implement Isolate in a better way

-[] frame update / audio update done outside the ui, so it can be called from isolate
+[] frame update done outside the UI, so it can be called from isolate

+[x]  audio update done outside the ui

 [] add previous pattern to pattern input to implement nice transitions